astroumd/lmtoy/docs/use_cases.md

 which encloses the channel range on the screen.

 Requirements:
+1. ability to display a spectrum, possibly an average of many spectra
-1. ability to use cursor to readout channel number
+2. ability to use cursor to readout channel number
-2. cursor action to allow designation of a start and stop channel for an interval and write those channel numbers to a python structure
+3. cursor action to allow designation of a start and stop channel for an interval and write those channel numbers to a python structure
-3. ability to draw onto the image on the screen a box, or some other indicator of the selected regions.
+4. ability to draw onto the image on the screen a box, or some other indicator of the selected regions.